SwanseaUniversityMedical/concept-library/README.md

 To run only the read-only unit tests, run:
 `python manage.py test --noinput clinicalcode.tests.unit_tests.read_only`

+## 2.6.
+Creating a Superuser

+To create a superuser:
+1. Ensure the docker container is running and open a new terminal
+2. Run `docker exec -it concept-library-development-app-1 /bin/bash`
+3. Navigate to the CodeListLibrary_project directory by running: `cd /var/www/CodeListLibrary_project`
+4. Run `python manage.py createsuperuser` and follow the instructions in the terminal to create the user
+5. Verify that the user was created properly by navigating to the website and logging in with the credentials entered

 # 3. Setup without Docker

 ## 3.1.
 Prerequisites